npu-chenlin/Tasks/projects/VideoGPSRecorder/README.md

-# This prog is built for testint GPS & recording GPS data while taking pics.
+﻿# This prog is built for recording GPS & images from camera.

 ## Usage
 It shall be run in the cmd window with at least 2 parameters.